WasmEdge/docs/docs/contribute/source/plugin/wasi_nn.md

 cd <path/to/your/wasmedge/source/folder>
 cmake -GNinja -Bbuild -DCMAKE_BUILD_TYPE=Release -DWASMEDGE_PLUGIN_WASI_NN_BACKEND="OpenVINO"
 cmake --build build
-# For the WASI-NN plugin, you should install this project.
+# For the WASI-NN plug-in, you should install this project.
 cmake --install build
 ```